anandaworldwide/ananda-library-chatbot/web/USER-LOGIN-TODO.md

 ### 2. Frontend Integration

-- [ ] Admin pages only (no public signup): Add User and Pending list with Resend.
+- [x] Admin pages only (no public signup): Add User and Pending list with Resend.
-- [ ] Activation page (`/verify`): token handling, states, redirect logic.
+- [x] Activation page (`/verify`): token handling, states.
-- [ ] Continue keying favorites/chat history to UUID from a validated JWT; do not read UUID from legacy client storage.
+- [x] Continue keying favorites/chat history to UUID from a validated JWT; do not read UUID from legacy client storage.

 ### 3. Hybrid Option (Optional Password Flow)